TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/DAC/README.md

 * **Non-Blocking:** `loop()` is not doing anything and could be used to execute other code, i.e. a user interface to change signal parameters on the fly.
 * **Frequency Adjustments:** Adjusting the signal frequency is now trivial as it just requires to change the *timer interrupt interval*.

-Here is the modiÃƒÆ’Ã¢â‚¬Å¡Ãƒâ€šÃ‚Â­fied code that generates a *sine wave* at exactly *1kHz*:
+Here is the modi­fied code that generates a *sine wave* at exactly *1kHz*:

 ````c++
 #include <Arduino.h>